peakshift/peakshift-website/research.md

 tags: [Research, Design, Bitcoin]
 ---

-We take opaque primitives already available in bitcoin and lightning like the protocol itself, and the specs then packaging them in an intuitive way to make them more accessible for non-technical end-users.
+We take opaque primitives already available in bitcoin and lightning like the protocol itself, and the specs then package them in an intuitive way to make them more accessible for non-technical end-users.

 The ultimate goal is to have bitcoin user experiences that feel familiar to a mainstream audience, even though complex things are happening in the background.